TypeTime/TypeIsland/README.md

 **Required Must-have Stories**

-- [ ] User can access settings and stats
 - [ ] User can purchase new features for their island from the shop
 - [ ] User can battle monsters via challenges for gold
-- [ ] By successfully completing a challenge, the user damages the monster.
+- [x] By successfully completing a challenge, the user damages the monster.
 If the user fails, they take damage.
 - [ ] Challenges get increasingly harder over time, with monsters rewarding more gold as well.
 - [ ] Upon death gold is rewarded and they return to their hub
 - [ ] Gold, unlocks, stats, and settings are saved across restarts